Rains and inadequate infrastructure lead to floods

 Alleviating suffering and building resilience

-Since 2019 the Flood Resilience Programme has been working with four flood prone communities in Mangatarem in the province of Pangasinan.
-The programme is part of PRC’s work on a community and school-based disaster risk reduction framework, which pursues a community and systems-based approach and includes cross-cutting issues such as climate change adaptation, community engagement, and accountability.
+The flood resilience programme is integrated in PRC’s larger framework for community and school-based disaster risk reduction and management, which pursues a community and systems-based approach and includes cross-cutting issues such as climate change adaptation, community engagement, and urban resilience.
+The programme is implemented in close partnership with local governments, research institutions and other humanitarian and development organisations.

 Partners working in Senegal